snebel29/game-of-life/README.md

 ## Conway's Game of Life

+Using braille characters to present the "board" trough https://github.com/asciimoo/drawille/

 The rules for Conway's Game of Life are pretty simple:

 - Any live cell with fewer than two live neighbours dies, as if caused by under-population.